cloudflare/cloudflare-docs/content/workers/wrangler/workers-kv.md

 KV operations are scoped to your account, so in order to use any of these commands, you must:

 1. Configure an `account_id` in your project's `wrangler.toml` file or set the `CLOUDFLARE_ACCOUNT_ID` environment variable.
-2. Run all `wrangler kv:<command>` operations in your terminal from the project's root directory.
+2. Run all `wrangler kv:<COMMAND>` operations in your terminal from the project's root directory.

 ### Get started